Petroglyphs Provincial Park: Petroglyph origins

 The stone is generally believed to have been carved by the Algonquian or Iroquoian speaking people between 900 and 1100 AD., if not somewhat earlier during the Archaic.
 Today, the First Nations people of Ontario call the carvings Kinomagewapkong, meaning "the rocks that teach" or "the Teaching Rocks".
 Originally two to three inches deep the 1200 carvings were made using gneiss hammers to incise human figures, animals, and a dominant figure whose head apparently represents the sun, onto the soft, gently sloping walls.

 The petroglyphs were first thoroughly recorded in 1965 and 1968 by Joan Vastokas of the University of Toronto and Ron Vastokas of Trent University in Peterborough.
-Their book, Sacred Art of the Algonkians, is considered by rock art scholars the most definitive study and interpretation to date.
+Their book, Sacred art of the Algonkians : a study of the Peterborough petroglyphs, is considered by rock art scholars the most definitive study and interpretation to date.

 According to the Learning Center, while the glyphs are important, they are not the primary reason this site is sacred.
 The rock site itself is a sacred place.
-And today is a place of pilgrimage for local Ojibwe people.
-The deep crevices in the rock are believed to lead to the spirit world, as there is an underground trickle of water that runs beneath the rock which produces sounds interpreted by aboriginal people as those of the Spirits speaking to them.
+And today is a place of pilgrimage for local Anishinaabe people.
+The deep crevices in the rock are believed to lead to the spirit world, as there is an underground trickle of water that runs beneath the rock which produces sounds interpreted by Indigenous people as those of the Spirits speaking to them.

 Ecology

 Although officially a Historical Class park, the petroglyphs themselves are actually concentrated in a relatively small area of the 1643 ha park.
 The rest consists of primarily woodland habitat home to several provincially rare species, such as the five-lined skink, Eumeces fasciatus.

-As the park also borders the nearby Peterborough Crown Game Reserve a number of animals indigenous to the area may also be spotted including: beavers, otters, white-tailed deer, squirrels, chipmunks and the occasional wolf.
+As the park also borders the nearby Peterborough Crown Game Preserve a number of animals indigenous to the area may also be spotted including: beavers, otters, white-tailed deer, squirrels, chipmunks and the occasional wolf.
 A great number of birds can also be spotted including: wild turkeys, woodpeckers, grouse, hawks, jays and eagles.